MarcusHoltz/Traefik-MacVLAN/README.md

-# Setting Up Docker MacVLAN Network for Traefik's Access Log Analytics from Promtail/Loki/Grafana: A Comprehensive Guide
+# Setting Up Docker MacVLAN Network for Traefik's Access Log Analytics from Promtail/Loki/Grafana

 I am working to pass the source IPs coming in to the containers in docker.
 I do not want to use host, and as far as I understand this is not possible in bridge mode.
 It is possible with a MacVLAN.